tfrengler/CSSelenium/README.md

 ## Getting started

 There are two principal classes to work with: **SeleniumWrapper** and **WebdriverManager**.
-Remember what I said earlier about "local" and "remote" modes?
+Remember what I said earlier about "local" and "remote" mode?
 If you are not running the webdriver-executables locally then you don't have to care about **WebdriverManager**.
 Since I guess that most people's basic usage is running the browser and webdriver on the same machine as the tests that's the example we'll go with:

 ```c#
     // Need to tell the webdriver manager the directory the webdriver executables live in